Strong truck, SUV demand helped Ford, GM raise prices in June

 Honda Motor Co (7267.T) showed sales of about 134,000 vehicles, up 4 percent from a year ago, on strong SUV sales.

-Fiat Chrysler U.S. June auto sales increased 8 percent from a year ago, boosted by the continued strength of its Jeep SUV brand.
+Fiat Chrysler Automobiles’ (FCAU.N) (FCHA.MI) U.S. June auto sales increased 8 percent from a year ago, boosted by the continued strength of its Jeep SUV brand.

-Nissan U.S. sales rose 13 percent, led by a 54 percent increase in its popular Rogue small SUV.
+Nissan Motor Co (7201.T) U.S. sales rose 13 percent, led by a 54 percent increase in its popular small SUV Rogue.